evaera/RbxSync/README.md

 ## Features
 ### Persistent Mode / Git Mode
-By default, RSync will use a temporary folder, but using a persistent directory is also supported.
+By default, RbxSync will use a temporary folder, but using a persistent directory is also supported.
 This will cause the plugin to write *all* scripts to disk (nested with folders that match in-game hierarchy), even ones you don't explicitly open.
 The plugin will keep the scripts up to date on disk, even through `Parent` or `Name` changes.
 If you delete the script from your game, it will also be deleted on disk.
 If two objects have the same name and parent, one of them will be appended with `(2)` at the end of its name.
 Try to avoid this.

 This allows you to create a Git repository for all the scripts in your game super easily.

 To enable this feature, create a `StringValue` in `HttpService` named `PlaceName`, and then set the value to the name you'd like the folder to use.
-The scripts will then be written to `C:\Users\<Current User>\Documents\ROBLOX\RSync\<Place Name>` by default, but this is configurable.
+The scripts will then be written to `C:\Users\<Current User>\Documents\ROBLOX\RbxSync\<Place Name>` by default, but this is configurable.

 ![PMode Demo](http://i.imgur.com/3U2x9xr.png)